Financial Aid Programs

 The College will send a communication to those students who failed to meet the standards for two consecutive primary terms and will include instructions for how to appeal the loss of the Promise Grant.
 This appeal is separate from any appeal for federal student aid, and the approval of one appeal will not mean the automatic approval of the other.

-Students will be able to appeal the loss of the California College Promise Grant based upon the following verifiable circumstances:
+Students will be able to appeal the loss of the California College Promise Grant based on the following verifiable circumstances: